 2020 Western & Southern Open Tickets

-The Western and Southern Open is one of the most popular tournaments in tennis and the 2020 edition should once again bring thousands of fans to Cincinnati to attend.
+Demand for Western and Southern Open tickets should once again be strong in 2020, as this storied tournament brings thousands of fans from across the country.
 Still commonly called the Cincinnati Masters, the W&S is an ATP 1000 and WTA premier tournament, so it promises a draw filled with the top men’s and women’s tennis players in the world.
 It is not a Grand Slam tennis tournament, but it is one the most prestigious tennis tournaments played in North America alongside the Miami Open and BNP Paribas.